msierraltav/dashboard-app/README.md

 # Receipts App

-App to learn react , react router, and materail UI
+App to learn react , react router, and Material UI

 ## How to install